 - Additional nutmeg, optional

-- In a heavy 4-qt. saucepan, whisk together eggs, sugar and salt.
-Gradually add 1 qt. of milk.
-Cook and stir over low heat until a thermometer reads 160°-170°, about 30-35 minutes.
+- In a heavy saucepan, whisk together eggs, sugar and salt.
+Gradually add 4 cups milk; cook and stir over low heat until a thermometer reads 160°-170°, about 30-35 minutes.
 Do not allow to boil.
 Immediately transfer to a large bowl.

-- Pour into a large heat proof bowl; stir in the vanilla, nutmeg and remaining milk.
-Place bowl in an ice-water bath, stirring frequently until mixture is cool.
-If mixture separates, process in a blender until smooth.
-Cover and refrigerate for at least 3 hours.
+- Stir in vanilla, nutmeg and remaining milk.
+Place bowl in an ice-water bath, stirring until milk mixture is cool.
+(If mixture separates, process in a blender until smooth.)
+Refrigerate, covered, until cold, at least 3 hours.